holalluis/retrieve/README.md

 # retrieve
-Translation of "RETRIEVE.PAS" Pascal code to Python3 (see end of file) Created by Lluís Bosch (lbosch@icra.cat) on 2018-12-20.
+Translation of "RETRIEVE.PAS" (Pascal programming language) to to Python3 ("retrieve.py") Created by Lluís Bosch (lbosch@icra.cat) on 2018-12-20.
 Requested by George Ekama

 The key on converting this has been dealing with the